aredn/documentation/arednGettingStarted/node_admin.rst

 For some configuration changes there may be additional action buttons that are displayed.
 For example, if you want to upload or remove an SSH security key you will press the ``Upload or Remove Key`` button.
 Or you can press the ``Fetch and Update`` button to install a firmware image, or press the ``Remove`` button to remove a package installed on your node.
 In some cases you may need to scroll down on the configuration display in order to see these buttons.

+The sections of the **admin** display will be described below, beginning in the upper left corner of the left column and working down that column before moving to the center and right columns of the display, working from top to bottom on each column.

 Node Name & Security
 ----------------------

-The Name & Security section allows you to configure the following settings.
+Starting at the top of the left column, highlight and click the section which contains the description and notes.
+This *Name & Security* section allows you to configure the following settings.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-name-security-1.png
   :alt: Admin Name and Security